kwyip/cs599-project/README.md

 You also need to install PyTorch.
 Follow the instructions on https://pytorch.org/get-started/locally/ for your OS and platform to do so.

-I recommend setting a virtual environment to install all these required packages and running the jupyter notebook inside the environment.
+I recommend setting up a virtual environment to install all these required packages and running the jupyter notebook inside the environment.